ABZ-Aaron/SQL-Tutorials/README.md

 ### Select Statment

-The SELECT statement is used to retrieve table data.
+The **SELECT** statement is used to retrieve table data.
 We only need to specify what we want to select and where we want to select it from.
 Simple!

-Note that we use FROM to specify the table we want to retrieve data from.
+Note that we use **FROM** to specify the table we wish to retrieve data from.

-Also note that below, we've used the * character.
-This signifies that we want to return **all** columns.
-This is useful when you are practicing.
-However, it's bad practice within a real production enviornment, and can slow things down.
+In the below example, you'll notice we've used the * character.
+This signifies that we want to return **all** columns in the table.
+This is useful when you are practicing; however, it's bad practice within a real production enviornment, and can slow things down.
 Rarely would we ever need to retun all columns.

 Additionally, pay attention to column placement when we are returning more than one column.
 There should be a comma between each column name, but **not** after the last one.
 If we were to include a comma after the last column in a SELECT statment, we would get an error.